 A natural fiber from the fast-growing flax plant, linen requires fewer resources than other natural fibers (like cotton), including water.
-Our 100% organic linen styles are made without chemical fertilizers or pesticides.
 Luxurious and lightweight, linen gets softer with each wear.
-White + Warren also offers styles in a fabric we call “linen gauze,” which is a blend of linen and Better Cotton Initiative (BCI) certified cotton that is dyed with recycled water.
+White + Warren also offers styles in a fabrication we call “linen gauze,” which is a blend of linen, Better Cotton Initiative (BCI) certified cotton, and recycled nylon CiCLO®.

-A blend of organic cotton, lycra, and modal from Peru.
-Organic cotton has an extra-long staple that allows for environmentally friendly hand-harvesting.
-Organic cotton is grown without synthetic chemicals, including pesticides, fertilizers, and plant-growth regulators.
-Thanks to the touch of lycra, our Peruvian Cotton Modal tees never lose their shape, creating an extended shelf-life that’s similarly more sustainable.
-Our Peruvian Cotton Modal is made in our factory’s dyeing house, which is committed to the reduction of chemicals in the dyeing process.
+A blend of cotton, spandex, and modal from Peru.
+Thanks to the touch of spandex, our Peruvian Cotton Modal tees never lose their shape, creating an extended shelf-life that’s similarly more sustainable.
+Our Peruvian Cotton Modal is dyed in our factory’s dyeing house, which is committed to the reduction of chemicals in the dyeing process.
 For example, the dyeing house uses a post-dye water treatment that reduces the percentage of contaminants in the water.

-Our recycled bottle cotton styles are made from a blend or organic cotton and polyester crafted from recycled plastic bottles harvested from the ocean floor.
-At White + Warren, each recycled bottle cotton sweater represents one to two bottles that have been repurposed.
-We partner with a skilled Italian mill that processes them into a recycled Global Organic Textile Standard (GOTS) certified cotton yarn that’s as soft and luxurious as it is environmentally friendly.
+Our Italian Blend Crochet styles are made from a blend of cotton and polyester crafted from recycled plastic bottles harvested from the ocean floor.
+At White + Warren, each recycled bottle cotton sweater represents two bottles that have been repurposed.
+We partner with a skilled Italian mill that processes them into a yarn that’s soft and luxurious.

 One of the more sustainable aspects of cashmere is that it is easy to dye compared to other yarns and fabrics.
 For example, polyester must be dyed through a complex solution, as it is a hydrophobic material that repels liquid.
 Cashmere, on the other hand, can be dyed in a simple water dye bath, since it is naturally hydrophilic, meaning it easily absorbs liquids.
 At White + Warren, we also incorporate water conservative dyeing methods for linen, which uses a natural wash, in most colors, that requires less water than traditional dyeing.